 Interested?
 Apply today!

 HLSGDC is open to undergraduate students across IU.
-Applications for the Spring 2025 semester open on Monday, December 16th, and are due on Friday, January 17th.
-Those selected are expected to participate in a mandatory orientation on Sunday, February 2.
+Applications for the Fall 2025 semester open on Monday August 18th and are due on Friday August 29th.
+Those selected are expected to participate in a mandatory orientation on Sunday, September 14th.